canonical/ubuntu.com/templates/kubernetes/docs/high-availability.md

 on your specific cloud.

 The workers now all use the load balancer to talk to the control plane.
-This will balance the load to the master units, but we have just moved the single point of failure to the load balancer.
-Floating a virtual IP address in front of the master units works in a similar manner but without any load balancing.
+This will balance the load to the control plane units, but we have just moved the single point of failure to the load balancer.
+Floating a virtual IP address in front of the control plane units works in a similar manner but without any load balancing.
-If your cluster won't generate enough traffic to saturate a single master, but you want high availability on the control plane, multiple masters floating a virtual IP address is a solid choice.
+If your cluster won't generate enough traffic to saturate a single control plane, but you want high availability on the control plane, multiple control plane units floating a virtual IP address is a solid choice.

 The next thought is to add multiple load balancers to add resiliency there: